 For two reasons.
 The clinic is a not for profit animal protection organization.
-It is our mission to reduce the number of homeless animals in the community by providing low cost spay and neuter services for dogs and cats.
+It is our mission to reduce the number of homeless animals in the community by providing low-cost spay and neuter services for dogs and cats.
 Because we are not for profit, donations allow us to offer our services below cost.
 The second reason is that we are a streamlined practice.
-Unlike a private veterinarian who provides a full range of medical services, we are single focused.
+Unlike a private veterinarian who provides a full range of medical services, we are singly focused.
 We perform spay and neuter surgery and basic vaccinations only.
 Anytime a business has a single focus, it can better maintain its overhead costs.

 My animal just gave birth, how long should she wait for surgery?

-Females can be spayed 2 weeks after weaning her litter..
-After spaying of a post-partum mother it is imperative that you separate the kittens from the mother until she is fully healed.
+Females can be spayed 2 weeks after weaning her litter.
+After spaying of a post-partum mother, it is imperative that you separate the kittens from the mother until she is fully healed.

 It is very cold (hot) outside, is it OK to do surgery?

 The anesthetics used in the surgical process tend to disturb the animal’s natural ability to regulate body temperature.
 Animals must remain indoors for seven days after surgery, in a temperature-controlled environment suitable for their human companions.
-Clients bringing animals for surgery on days when the local temperature is predicated to drop below freezing, and who cannot keep the animal in the heated house, will be rescheduled.
+Clients bringing animals for surgery on days when the local temperature is predicted to drop below freezing, and who cannot keep the animal in the heated house, will be rescheduled.

 Do cats need special litter boxes after surgery?

 Male cats should use shredded newspaper instead of litter to 3 to 4 days after surgery.
-This helps prevent irritation to the surgical incisions from the clay litter dust particles.
+This helps to prevent irritation to the surgical incisions from the clay litter dust particles.

 Can you board my animal overnight?